HateBunnyPlzzz/SocioNet/README.md

 After setting up the environment and installing the required packages, you can proceed to run the project's notebooks and scripts.

-## Contributing

-Guidelines for contributing to the project, if applicable.

 ## License